Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 SEAC Libera Full Face Snorkel Mask

+Dedicated Exhale Valves in Mask – Your exhale (shown in red below) travels through tubes on each side of the mask and exits at the top of the mask body through valves – not through the snorkel.
 Additionally, when you breathe in, these valves close, preventing you from re-breathing expelled air that may be left over in the tubes.
 But the position of those valves is slightly problematic because when you dip your head down into the water, those valves close, making it much more difficult to breathe out because of the water pressure against the valves.
-It is something you can get used to though.

 Diagram showing the air flow path through a SEAC full face snorkel mask